jrvarma/icalcli/README.md

 Unlike [gcalcli](https://github.com/insanum/gcalcli) which is tied to Google Calendar, `icalcli` is agnostic to (abstracts away from) the actual backend calendar service.
 It relies on a backend interface which interacts with the backend calendar to perform all the CRUD (Create, Retrieve, Update and Delete) operations on the actual calendar.
 The package includes two backends:

-* The `etesync_backend` subpackage provides a backend interface to the [EteSync](https://www.etesync.com/) calendar.
+* The `etesync_backend` subpackage provides a backend interface to the [EteSync](https://www.etesync.com/) calendar (versions 1.0 and 2.0).
 In fact, `icalcli` was created primarily to provide a command line interface to my self hosted `EteSync` calendar.

 * The `file_backend` subpackage provides a backend interface to a calendar contained in a local `ics` file.
 This is useful as a viewer/editor of `ics` files.
 It is also useful to try out `icalci` without having any other backend configured.